 Environmental challenges, such as climate change, deforestation and biodiversity loss, are the defining crises of our time.
 We’re committed to helping you build the vital skills and knowledge you need to think critically about environmental issues and to respond to them sensitively.
 We’re interested in studying how diverse cultures and societies interact with the environment locally and globally.
 From the use of technology, to consumer habits and political conflicts, we examine the influence human activities have on the environment past, present and future.

 Throughout the course we cover topics including but not limited to:

 Understanding our impacts on the environment requires a diverse skillset.
-Based in our Interdisciplinary Studies Centre, you will be taught by experts from a range of disciplines across the humanities, social sciences and science and health, giving you a true interdisciplinary approach to the issue.
-We’re ranked top 5 in the UK for social science research (REF 2014).
+Based in our School of Philosophical, Historical and Interdisciplinary Studies, you will be taught by experts from a range of disciplines across the humanities, social sciences and science and health, giving you a true interdisciplinary approach to the issue.

 Our staff are among world leaders in their field, and our common interest in the environment is key to our research.
 Our current research interests include: environmental policy; nature writing and ecocriticism; biodiversity; sustainable development; environmental philosophy; nature writing; environmental aesthetics; sustainability and community engagement; environmental law and activism; ecoliteracy; green exercise; and green criminology.

 Our flexible course is combined with a supportive structure which helps you to pursue the modules best-suited to your interests.
 We take the time to get to know you as an individual, welcome you into our scholarly community, and value your views.

 You will be ready to tackle climate change and environmental issues.
 We expect our graduates will be qualified to work in a number of fields and roles, including at NGOs, local and national governments, community-lead roles, the charitable sector, research facilities, at environment agencies, in human rights roles and in education.